Create a soft, pastel cottage garden with Australian native plants - Minimalist Gardener

 • In pots: Excellent in medium-depth planters.
 Avoid overplanting to maintain spacing and airflow.
 Use an olla as its fine roots respond well to steady moisture at depth.

-Tools for Australian Gardeners
+Shop Tools for Australian Gardeners

-6. Trigger Plant (Stylidium species)
+6. Trigger plant (Stylidium species)

 Australia's weird, wonderful and hard to believe plants Trigger Plant > News and Resources > Minimalist Gardener

-Planting notes:
+Planting notes

 • In ground: Create small planting pockets using a dibber or narrow trowel to slot plants between others.